dkarnani/elibrary/README.md

 # elibrary

-This application package has been developed by Divij Karnani, student of Troy High School, Fullerton, CA as a submission for FBLA 2019 competiton - Coding and Progamming event
+This application package has been developed by Divij Karnani, student of Troy High School, Fullerton, CA as a submission for FBLA 2019 competition - Coding and Programming event

 The application consists of 3 main components -